hapax/hapax.github.io/assets/mindjam.md

 Here is one possible rendering: if I have a choice between A and B, and I can choose either option, then I have free will.
-But if my choice between A and B is fated, then free will appears to be impossible, since my choice has already made for me.
+But if my choice between A and B is fated, then free will appears to be impossible; my choice was already made.
 <!-- Much ink has been spilled on the nature of "can", and if we take this
 to mean, "compatibly with the physical state of the universe at the time of choice", then the deterministic nature of classical physics